GAurelG/How-To/backups.md

 I will have to manage to send emails once the script is finished to inform myself in case of a problem.

+- remove all backups except the last full and the incremental

+    duplicity remove-all-but-n-full 1 file:///path/to/backup

+- remove all incremental except for the last full backupsand set of incrementals:

+    duplicity remove-all-inc-of-but-n-full 1 file:///path/to/backup

 ## Raspberry pi set-up

 I choose raspbian lite as a base, did the normal installation.
 I decided to use